doda2025-team8/operation/README.md

 ## 2. Install Applications

-Deploy the dependiencies (grafana and prometheus) and application chart (app-frontend, app-service, model-service and ingress) to the Kubernetes cluster using Helm.
+Deploy the dependencies (grafana and prometheus) and application chart (app-frontend, app-service, model-service and ingress) to the Kubernetes cluster using Helm.

 In `values.yaml`, istio can be enabled or disabled.